learn-thrive-group

 The audition should demonstrate your current level of singing, so choose works that showcase your sound, musicianship and musical strengths.
 Materials must be memorized.
 The songs must be performed with live piano accompaniment unless otherwise specified.

 • Two musical theatre selections (each 1-2 minutes in length) from contrasting time periods and/or styles demonstrating versatility, vocal quality and range.
+These should be cuts, not full songs.

 • Monologue: One monologue speech, memorized with clear character choices made, 60-90 seconds in length.
 Choose from one of the following options: A monologue of your choosing from a published play or musical, or a monologue from an approved list of monologues.